Karen S. Lynch: Awards and honors

+Lynch is a former board member of CVS Health, U.S. Bancorp, The Business Council, Boston College Women’s Council, and The Business Roundtable.

+In 2015, Lynch was honorary co-chair of the Komen Connecticut Race for the Cure benefiting breast cancer research.

-Lynch was selected for the inaugural 2021 Forbes 50 Over 50, a list of female entrepreneurs, leaders, scientists, and creators who are over the age of 50.
-She was awarded the 2021 Committee for Economic Development Distinguished Leadership Award, which recognizes business leaders for their contributions.
-Additionally, Lynch is a board member of U.S. Bancorp, AHIP, The Business Council, Boston College Women’s Council, The Business Roundtable, and is an advisory board member of IBM Watson Health.
-Lynch is also a trustee of the Bushnell Center for the Performing Arts.
+In 2021, Lynch was selected for the inaugural Forbes 50 Over 50, a list of female entrepreneurs, leaders, scientists, and creators over the age of 50.
+She was awarded the 2021 Committee for Economic Development Distinguished Leadership Award.
+She was ranked 1st in Fortune's list of Most Powerful Women for three consecutive years (2021, 2022, and 2023).

-She served as honorary co-chair of the Komen Connecticut Race for the Cure benefiting breast cancer research.
-In 2021, she was ranked number one on Fortune’s Most Powerful Women in Business list.
-Karen Lynch is the recipient of Hunt Scanlon’s 2022 “Excellence in Culture” Award.
+In 2023, Lynch was named to Time's Time 100 annual list of the hundred most influential people in the world.

+Lynch has honorary doctorates from Bryant University, the University of Hartford, and Becker College; and she delivered the commencement address at Bryant University in May 2024.

+In 2024, the business magazine CEO Today named Lynch its "Healthcare CEO of the Year," recognizing her leadership of CVS.

 Personal life

 Lynch was raised by a single mother.
 Her mother died by suicide when Lynch was 12 years old.
-Following her mother’s death, Lynch and her three siblings were raised by their aunt.
-In Lynch’s early 20s, she lost her aunt to breast cancer, lung cancer, and emphysema.
+Following her mother's death, Lynch and her three siblings were raised by their aunt.

-Lynch is married to Kevin M. Lynch, the founder, president and CEO of the Quell Foundation, a non-profit organization whose mission is to remove the stigma around mental health, reduce the number of suicides, overdoses, and the incarceration of those with mental illness.
+Lynch is married to Kevin M. Lynch.
+The two first met in the early 1980s while enrolled in college, and later reconnected in the early 2000s.